-- In the Google Cloud Console, open the Manage Projects and Folders page.
+- In the Google Cloud Console, go to the Manage resources page.

 - Select your Organization from the Organization drop-down on the top left of the page.

-- Click on your project's row to select your project from the list of projects and folders.
+- Click on your project's row to select your project from the list of resources.
 Note that you must not click on the name of the project, which takes you to the project's IAM page.

 Click on the options menu (the vertical ellipsis) in the row and click Move.

 Click Browse to select the folder to which you want to move the project.